 Entitlement is the state of having the right to something.
-If you go to a store, grab an item, and pay for the item, you are entitled to the ownership of that item.
+If you visit a store and purchase an item, you are entitled to the ownership of that item.
 Because you have exchanged the agreed-upon value for the item, the store cannot demand you return what is now yours.

 Therefore, entitlement follows from exchanging value for value.
 You are entitled to what you are willing to work or pay for.
 Furthermore, you are entitled to what individuals have agreed to give you.
 For example, if you marry someone, you are understandably entitled to an expectation of sexual fidelity.

 Entitlement, as a concept, is not bad, but it becomes corrupted when encountering collectivism, greed, and predatory individuals.

 The Evils of “Sense of Entitlement”

 “The problem with socialism is that you eventually run out of other people’s money.” – Margaret Thatcher

 A sense of entitlement means a person believes he deserves certain privileges, which he either has no claim or a loose claim to.
 A sense of entitlement comes in all shapes and sizes: